muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

 *TODO.*

-MUON and SQL are equal in native expressivity regarding tuple/row collections such that the same basic format would be used for arrays of tuples, relations (sets of tuples), and bags of tuples, and it is up to an extra data model layered over top to express semantics like whether the ordinal position and or the multiplicity of tuples is significant or not.
+MUON and SQL are equal in native expressivity regarding tuple/row collections such that the same basic format would be used for arrays of tuples, relations (sets of tuples), and multirelations (bags of tuples), and it is up to an extra data model layered over top to express semantics like whether the ordinal position and or the multiplicity of tuples is significant or not.